LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

 Using Proprietary Models
 ------------------------

 A model like LLAMA might need further arguments for initialization.
 These arguments can be passed when initializing the model.
-In this example, we use quantization and an access token for the huggingface hub:
+In this example, we use quantization and an access token for the Hugging Face hub:

 .. code-block:: python